medcomdk/MedComLandingPage/docs/assets/documents/GovernanceTerminology.md

 Examples:

-* A new version of MedCom Terminology has been released as a major version which includes changes to artefacts (e.g. ValueSets and CodeSystems) not used in MedCom standard A. Standard A’s version is not affected at any level.
+* A new version of MedCom Terminology has been released as a major version which includes changes to artefacts (e.g. ValueSets and CodeSystems) not used in MedCom Standard A. Standard A’s version is not affected at any level.
 * A new version of MedCom Terminology has been released.
-ValueSet A’s version is changed at the minor level and the MedCom Terminology is changed at the patch level.
-Standard A, which incorporates ValueSet A, is updated on the major level.
+ValueSet B’s version is changed at the minor level and the MedCom Terminology is changed at the patch level.
+Standard B, which incorporates ValueSet B, is updated on the major level.
-* A new version of MedCom Terminology has been released, and it includes changes to multiple artefacts (e.g. ValueSets and CodeSystems) used in MedCom standard A. The IG of MedCom standard A will be updated to match the highest version change level (major > minor > patch) among the individual terminology artefacts it incorporates and not the version of the MedCom Terminology IG itself.
+* A new version of MedCom Terminology has been released, and it includes changes to multiple artefacts (e.g. ValueSets and CodeSystems) used in MedCom Standard C. The IG of MedCom Standard C will be updated to match the highest version change level (major > minor > patch) among the individual terminology artefacts it incorporates and not the version of the MedCom Terminology IG itself.

 #### 2.2.1 Major version